-Why Everybody Hates the GOP Tax Bill
+Why the GOP Tax Bill Is So Unpopular

 There are so many quotes from Republican politicians foretelling donor retribution that it’s tempting to say the party’s legislative problems are simply the result of a plutocratic donor class demanding laws that are out of step with the American public.
 Indeed, even Republican voters don’t stand behind them.
 In a 2015 Pew survey, more than half of Republican voters said they were bothered by corporations not paying enough taxes.

-But there is another reason why the Republican tax bills, like its “repeal and replace” bills, have faced such massive national unpopularity.
-Spurred by a rapacious donor class that is seeking radical changes to the budget, the party has already rejected the moderate conservative solutions to healthcare and corporate tax policy.
+But there is another reason why the Republican tax bills, like the party’s “repeal and replace” bills, have faced such massive national unpopularity.
+Spurred by a donor class that is seeking radical changes to the budget, the party has already rejected the moderate conservative solutions to healthcare and corporate tax policy.
 As The Atlantic’s David Frum wrote this week, “the broad outline of tax reform seems obvious: Lower corporate rates to somewhere between 25 and 30 percent, the developed-world norm [and] tighten collection so that the rate is actually paid.”
-But that very law has already been proposed by President Barack Obama in 2012.
+But that very idea has already been proposed by President Barack Obama in 2012.
 Republicans immediately rejected it, just as they rebuffed the president’s inclusion of ideas hatched at the conservative Heritage Foundation in the Affordable Care Act.
 Since the Republican Party has already rejected the reasonable conservative frameworks for health care and corporate tax policy, all that it’s left with is the land of the unreasonable.